North Texas police officer fired after being charged with murder

 Prosecutors charged more police after Ferguson but struggled to win convictions.
 Will that change after George Floyd?

-A probable cause affidavit in the case made public Wednesday said that Lucas was responding to a possible fight at the Kwik Check convenience store when he was greeted there by Price.
+A probable cause affidavit in the case made public Wednesday said Lucas was responding to a possible fight at the Kwik Check convenience store when he was greeted there by Price.

-Laura Simmons, a Texas Ranger, wrote in the affidavit that the entire encounter was recorded by a body-worn camera.
+Laura Simmons, a Texas Ranger, wrote in the affidavit that the entire encounter was recorded by a body camera.
 That footage has not been made public so far.
 In her affidavit, Simmons details a brief narrative of what happened, citing a combination of video, physical evidence and witness accounts.

-Simmons wrote that when Lucas arrived, Price approached him, came close and offered a handshake while asking him multiple times, “you doing good.”
+Simmons wrote that when Lucas arrived, Price approached him, came close and offered a handshake while asking him multiple times, “you doing good?”
 Price is also described as apologizing for broken glass on the ground, saying that someone tried to “wrap me up,” Simmons wrote in the affidavit, which was signed Monday and released publicly two days later.

 Simmons’s account makes no further mention of what may have happened before the officer arrived.
 Lee Merritt, a civil rights attorney representing Price’s family, has reported that Price stepped in when he noticed a man “assaulting a woman.”